 To support the effective implementation of this Workplan, the following cross-cutting issues will be duly taken into consideration throughout all phases:

-Small Island Developing States (SIDS) developing Members engagement: Within the WCPFC, there is a need for financial and logistical support for delegates from SIDS developing States.
+Small Island Developing States (SIDS), developing Members, and participating territories engagement: Within the WCPFC, there is a need for financial and logistical support for delegates from SIDS, developing States, and participating territories.
 Similarly, within IATTC, there is the same need for its developing Members.

 Transparency: The need for all meeting documents, recommendations, and data-sharing protocols to be made available in English and Spanish.